Nissan Motor Company

 With a range of safety and features considered, the UR10 robots were installed efficiently and programmed, with operatives trained and basic operations underway in about a week.
 Programs were adjusted minutely after the installation, and have been operating steadily since, solving the company’s takt overrun problem and reducing the amount of heavy lifting required for staff.

 “By being able to move the UR Robot to any place we see takt time overruns,” concluded Subsection Chief of Engine Section Mr Onishi, “we are thinking about creating production equipment capable of flexibly responding to the situation.
 We will further deepen the function of a global pilot plant by integrating the strong on-site and engineering capabilities.
 Therefore, we will certainly increase the number of robots going forward.”

-Reducing workloads for staff, increasing efficiency and improving performance to help cut unnecessary extra costs.
+- Improving performance to help cut unnecessary extra costs.

 - Flexible deployment

 - Packaging and palletizing

 Cost-effective, safe and flexible collaborative robots - or cobots- are making automation easier than ever, even for the small and mid-sizes companies.